claus-codes/tutorials/README.md

 Assignments can have multiple tasks for you to complete, which may be broken into smaller steps.

 *All the code from the assignments should be placed in the same file*, as code written in earlier assignments will be used later.
 Tasks should be done in the order they are presented.

-#### Extra credit
-> Some assignments have an Extra Credit section at the end.
-This section contains small challenges for when you have finished all the lessons and assignments.

 ### Workflow